LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Experiments

 \subsection{Comparisons with State-of-the-art Methods}

 We compare our method with existing state-of-the-art approaches across six datasets in Table~\ref{tab1}, including the vision-language model (VLM) and training dataset.
 Apart from SPNet~\cite{spnet} and ZS3Net~\cite{zs3net}, most methods are developed using VLM as a foundation.
 To ensure a fair comparison, the results using the same vision-language model are grouped together.
-Existing open-vocabulary semantic segmentation methods have explored various strategies to bridge the gap between vision and language, yet they often struggle with accurately segmenting unseen classes.
-In contrast, our approach achieves notable performance in accurately segmenting both seen and unseen classes.
-With ViT-B/16 as the vision-language model, our LMSeg outperforms SAN~\cite{san}, SED~\cite{sed}, and CATSeg~\cite{catseg} by 2.5\%, 1.2\%, and 0.6\% on A-847.
-On PC-459, our method exceed OVSeg~\cite{ovseg}, EBSeg~\cite{ebseg}, and CAT-Seg~\cite{catseg} by 9.1\%, 2.8\%, and 1.1\%.